-Domestic violence is a pattern of behavior that can include physical, sexual or emotional abuse.
+Domestic abuse is a pattern of behavior that can include physical, sexual, or emotional abuse.
 It can occur between partners who are married or who are dating, as well as between family members.

 Domestic violence can have a devastating effect on families.
 It can lead to physical injuries, emotional trauma, and even death.
-In addition, domestic violence can have a very negative impact on children who witness it.
+In addition, Domestic abuse can have a very negative impact on children who witness it.

 If you are a victim of domestic violence, it is important to reach out for help.
 There are many resources available, including the National Domestic Violence Hotline (1-800-799-SAFE).
 You can also speak with a family law attorney such as James L. Arrasmith who can help you protect yourself and your children.

 A restraining order can be filed by using form DV-100, which can be found by clicking here.
 You complete this form along with any necessary attachments and file it with the court.
-Call or text us today at (916) 704-3009 for help in filing out this form and obtaining a domestic violence restraining order.
+Call or text us today at (916) 704-3009 for help in filling out this form and obtaining a Domestic abuse restraining order.